Centreon-Community/centreon-discovery/README_en.txt

 The Discovery module must be listed but not installed.
 Click on the icon to the right "Install Module" then on button "install module" to launch install.

-5. Execute Poller agent (installed in /etc/centreon-discovery by default)
+5. Execute Poller agent (installed in /etc/centreon-discovery by default) in root

 $# /etc/centreon-discovery/DiscoveryAgent_poller.py &
+(or $# python26 /etc/centreon-discovery/DiscoveryAgent_poller.py &)

 #	FAQ